NikosAlexandris/pvgis-prototype/docs/install/install.md

 [venv]: https://docs.python.org/3/library/venv.html

 Next,
-you can install PVIS the following way :
+you can install PVIS in the following way :

 1. Clone the source code repository
 2. Step in the source code directory